home-assistant/developers.home-assistant/blog/2024-09-04-lawn-mower-activity-returning.md

         self.async_write_ha_state()
 ```

-or returning `LawnMowerActivity.RETURNING` in the activity function property of your lawn_mower entity.
+or by returning `LawnMowerActivity.RETURNING` in the activity property of your `lawn_mower` entity.

 ```python
     @property